Supervisory Committee

 Duties for main supervisors

-The co-supervisor should assist the supervisor and act as a deputy supervisor if the supervisor temporarily or permanently is no longer available at the department.
-The co-supervisor should have supervisory training and be employed in the department for at least the expected duration of the doctoral student’s studies.
+The co-supervisor should assist the main supervisor and act as a deputy supervisor if the main supervisor temporarily or permanently is no longer available at the department.
+The co-supervisor should have supervisory training (course information on the Faculty of Science website) and be employed in the department for at least the expected duration of the doctoral student’s studies.

 Duties for co-supervisors

-• to act as a deputy supervisor in the absence of the supervisor
+- to act as a deputy supervisor in the absence of the main supervisor

-• to take over the supervision if the main supervisor is unable to complete the supervision assignment
+- to take over the main responsibility for supervision if the main supervisor is unable to complete the supervision assignment

-• to establish an individual study plan, together with the departmental representative and in consultation with the doctoral student
+- to establish an individual study plan, together with the Departmental representative, the main supervisor and in consultation with the doctoral student

-• to be available and take part in the doctoral student progress meetings
+- to be available for the doctoral student and to take part in the doctoral student progress meetings

 The doctoral student’s scientific mentor is a person who is outside the doctoral student’s research team and who can provide independent support, advice, tips and ideas on both research studies and careers.
 The advantage of having a scientific mentor is that the doctoral student’s network and perspectives are broadened.
-By meeting at least once per semester (for example over lunch) the mentor and the doctoral student can also discuss topics that one does not want to take up with the supervisors or the departmental representative (like work environment problems).
-The mentor meetings can be compared to an informal doctoral student progress meeting, without the supervisors.
-The doctoral student is responsible for taking the initiative to the meetings.
+By meeting at least once per semester (for example, over lunch), the mentor and the doctoral student can also discuss topics that the student does not want to take up with the supervisors or the departmental representative (like work environment problems).
+The mentor meetings can be compared to an informal doctoral student progress meeting without the supervisors.
+The doctoral student is responsible for taking the initiative to these meetings.

-We recommend that the Mentor is a senior lecturer, professor, or have employment at least for the duration of the education, preferably within Lund University
+We recommend that the Mentor is employed as a researcher, lecturer, or professor at Lund University.

 Duties for scientific mentors

-• to provide the doctoral student with an additional perspective
+- to provide the doctoral student with an additional perspective and inspiration

 Directors of Postgraduate Studies